ory/docs/docs/hydra/5min-tutorial.md

     up --build
 ```

-Let's confirm that everything is working by creating our first OAuth 2.0 Client.
+Let's confirm that everything is working by creating an OAuth 2.0 Client.

-The following commands will use Docker wizardry.
-You can obviously install the
+Note: The following commands run Hydra inside Docker.
+If you have the ORY Hydra
-ORY Hydra CLI locally and avoid using Docker here.
-If you do use the CLI
-locally, you can omit `docker-compose -f quickstart.yml exec /hydra` completely.
+CLI installed locally, you can omit
+`docker-compose -f quickstart.yml exec /hydra` in front of each command.

-You will notice that two ports are being used.
-Port `4444` and port `4445`.
-The
-former is for request to ORY Hydra's public endpoints.
-The latter to its
+The OAuth 2.0 client uses port `4444` and `4445`.
+The former is ORY Hydra's
-administrative endpoints.
-For more information on this, head over to
+public endpoint, the latter its administrative endpoint.
+For more information
+head over to
 [Exposing Administrative and Public API Endpoints](hydra/production.md).

-Ok, let's continue by creating a new OAuth 2.0 Client.
+Let's create the OAuth 2.0 Client:

 ```
-# Creates a new OAuth 2.0 client
 $ docker-compose -f quickstart.yml exec hydra \
     hydra clients create \
     --endpoint http://127.0.0.1:4445/ \